A Few Questions (song): Content

 "A Few Questions" is a country pop ballad with string section, piano, and classical guitar accompaniment.
 In it, the male narrator asks God a few questions that he has in mind, such as why a couple could fail to produce a child, when there are other children who are unloved and in need of a family.

 An electric guitar solo precedes the third verse, in which he asks what God thinks of him ("Can you see the good through all the bad").

 Critical reception

 Rick Cohoon of Allmusic gave the song a negative review.
 In his review, he stated that "it really isn't Clay Walker or his performance of [the song] that is so moving."
 Cohoon also said that "he [Walker] delivers this song in the same way he handles all his other ballads."
 In his review of the album, Dan MacIntosh of Country Standard Time wrote, "Walker is equally inept at theology, as this album's title track fails to help explain why bad things happen to good people."

 Chart positions

-"A Few Questions" debuted at #58 on the U.S. Billboard Hot Country Songs for the week of April 26, 2003.
-After spending 21 weeks on the chart, it peaked at #9 on the country chart dated September 13, 2003, where it held for four consecutive weeks.
+"A Few Questions" debuted at number 58 on the U.S. Billboard Hot Country Songs chart for the week dated April 26, 2003.After spending 21 weeks on the chart, it peaked at #9 on the country chart dated September 13, 2003, where it held for four consecutive weeks.
 It spent a total of 27 weeks on the country chart.